 118. Application of prize pool if 2nd Prize to 7th Prize not won

-If no one wins a prize in one or more of 2nd Prize to 7th Prize in a particular Set for Life draw, then the prize pool for a Prize Level without a winner is to be added to the prize pool for the next lower Prize Level in which there is at least one winner in that Set for Life draw.
+If no one wins a prize in one or more of 2nd Prize to 7th Prize in a particular Set for Life draw, then the prize pool for that Prize Level without a winner is to be added to the prize pool for the next lower Prize Level in which there is at least one winner in that Set for Life draw.

+[Rule 118 amended in Gazette 4 Oct 2017 p.
+5138.]

 119. Application of prize reserve fund to 1st Prize

 (1) If there is no 1st Prize winner in a particular Set for Life draw, the prize reserve fund retains the entire amount allocated to it for that draw.